Updated: Sep 24

 Most of the literature on this matter highlights the importance of setting high expectations (AO Masters, N Geoff 2015).
 While this is easy to do with the most able students in your class, we are actually talking about high expectations in terms of progress.
 This means that we should expect our most able to gain as much from a lesson as everybody else.
 Now in order to do this, we must move away from using tests as our means of measuring progress.
 Why?
 Because tests have a limit, and I'm sure you've all had a student achieve/ get close to achieving 100% in an exam.
 This is far from easy, and probably often not very high on your list of priorities.
 However, we may be doing these students an injustice by not challenging their deeper thinking skills.

 Your school probably has a way of identifying these students, and they can vary across different subjects.
+Remember that challenges should still be open to everyone & that 'stretch & challenge' applies to a whole class as a collective.
 Once you know exactly who you're targeting, it's time to plan for challenge, creativity and deeper thinking in lessons without hindering the progress of the majority of the class.
-An idea?
-Set up a challenge area in your classroom, here are some practical ideas to help you get started.
+Here are some ideas to get you started.

 1. Wider reading resources- open your student's eyes to the bigger picture in your subject.